catalyst-cloud/catalystcloud-docs/source/best-practices/everyday-considerations.rst

 This is a standard practice for any business.
 Making sure that if some form of catastrophe were to befall you system, that you have backups to recover to a working state.
-When it comes to the Catalyst Cloud, there are several unique things that ensure data backup.
+When it comes to Catalyst Cloud, there are several unique things that ensure data backup.

 Our Object and Block storage services create copies of the data stored on them